chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_code/README.md

 Overrides as patches are the historical use case and hence the most common in practice today.

-**CAUTION:** Care should be taken when patching code.
+**Caution:** Take care when patching code.
 While the use of override itself is supported, the end result of overriding framework methods is not supported.
 All overrides should be carefully reviewed whenever upgrading to a new framework version.